Sharon E. J. Gerstel, PhD

 - “Acoustic Museums,” USC Viterbi School of Engineering Magazine, Spring 2016.

-- “Professors recreate the sounds of an ancient Greek church in LA,” The National Herald, February 28, 2017
+- “Recreating the sounds of an ancient Greek church in LA,” Religion News, February 27, 2017

 - “Revealing the Acoustic Mysteries of Byzantine Churches, Faith and Form 49.3.